CodeChef-SMVDU/Solve-It/README.md

 ## Contributing

 - While submiting your solution make sure that it runs all the test cases listed in the issue.
+- Name of the file should same as the issue title.
 - Your solution should contain the problem statement as comments.
 Eg
  ```
 /*Problem Statement goes here*/